-After reviewing Vim for Rails Development screencast some time ago, I received another, the second screencast of Codeulate Screencasts which is titled: Using Amazon S3 in Rails Applications.
+After reviewing Vim for Rails Development screencast some time ago, I received another one, the second screencast of Codeulate Screencasts which is titled: Using Amazon S3 in Rails Applications.
 This screencast presents how to build a file upload application with Rails and Amazon S3 including some tips and gems you may find useful while building that functionality.

 Here I will review the screencast, which you may want to buy for $9.